How To Start An NGO: 7 Steps, Types Of NGO And Its Benefits

 The Public Charitable Trust registration falls under the Indian Trust Act of 1882.
 You can set up this trust with a self-governing board of directors.

 They provide aid and funding for the basic needs of society’s neediest.
-These benefits are distributed equally regardless of the caste, gender or religion of the beneficiary.
+Regardless of the caste, gender, or religion of the beneficiary, these benefits are distributed equally.

 Public trusts are charitable institutions that benefit the public at large.
 Some examples of public trusts are orphanages and nursing homes.